-The Remuneration and Appointments Committee has access to all company information and company departments necessary to perform its tasks.
+The Remuneration and Appointments Committee has access to all company information and company departments necessary to perform its duties.

-During the Financial Year, financial resources of \in 50,000.00 were made available to the Remuneration and Appointments Committee for the performance of their tasks; the Committee did not use the services of external consultants.
+During the Financial Year, financial resources of € 50,000.00 were made available to the Remuneration and Appointments Committee for the performance of its duties; the Committee did not use the services of external consultants.